pret/pokecrystal/docs/bugs_and_glitches.md

 ```

-## NPC use of Full Heal or Full Restore does not cure Nightmare status
+### AI use of Full Heal or Full Restore does not cure Nightmare status

 ([Video](https://www.youtube.com/watch?v=rGqu3d3pdok&t=322))